astrocat879/ICS2U-ISP/README.md

 # ICS2U-ISP
-My snakes and ladders game ISP from my grade 9 year
+Final project for ICS2U, a snakes and ladders game